This is an update of the missional work of the church and discussion about upcoming denominational legislation.

 A group of “leading caucus leaders” saddened by the post-2019 General Conference situation, met together with a mediator and developed what is called The Protocol of Grace & Reconciliation Through Separation or “the Protocol” for short.
 Every leader across the theological spectrum has signed their support and vowed to work for the passage of this legislation at the next scheduled General Conference of May 2020.

 Covid-19 hit and it was postponed to September 2020.
 Covid continued and it was once again postponed for another year, September 2021.
+It was yet again postponed until 2022 so that delegates might have a chance to receive vaccinations.

-This is the anticipated legislation that the leadership of SpringLife Church wish to share with the congregation as best we can during our Church Chat meetings and throughout the year.
+This is the anticipated legislation that the leadership of SpringLife Church wishes to share with the congregation as best we can during our Church Chat meetings and throughout the year.
 We are also making plans to have special guests come to share insights and understanding with us as well.
 Our hope is to provide and share as much detail as possible so that all those who are Full Members within the church would be well informed should a congregational vote be desired or necessary.

 Thanks for your prayerful witness as part of the SpringLIfe family!